-This is an internal OOL/OHS form which we send out in February to students who are sitting summer exams.
+This is an internal OOL/OHS form which we send out in February/March to students who are sitting summer exams.
 You do not need it to book your exams, but we need it to establish where you are going to sit your exam papers and to get your results afterwards.
 Please return it promptly.

 Below are a few suggestions about how to improve your chances of booking an exam place and maintaining good relations with your exam officer;

 Very Important Guidelines for keeping your Exams Officer happy

 - Follow the instructions we send out carefully and make sure that you know your exam board, entry code and any unit codes for A level.
 Do not approach an exam centre with no information or the wrong information.
 You will find everything you need to know about procedure either on this website, in the exam information we send out or in the Introduction to your course.

 - Once you have found a centre, please do not keep pestering your exam officer with questions which can be answered by reading your course folder, this web page, the exam board web pages or the information we send to guide you through the exam process.
 If in doubt contact your OOL Student Adviser or your tutor first.